 PICOT Clinical Trial

-3. Compare the cost-effectiveness of the two implementation strategies.
+3. Cost-effectiveness of the two implementation strategies.

 Top of page